January 12, 2023

 I have lived in the North my whole life.
 I come from a very big family, with 20 people in total, and grew up playing hockey.
 I have a big voice when it comes to community problems, and a widespread love for helping out others in my community.

-Research Chair & Associate Professor, Memorial University
+Associate Professor, Queen’s University

 Facilitator, Indigenous Works